MyNamesLex/Small-Unity-Tech-Demos/PC/Player Controller/README.md

 2 - Equip Shotgun
 3 - Equip Knife

-Footnote: Art / Level Design is just for testing purposes, my aim with this was to make a Player Controller, not an actual game
+Footnote: Art and Level Design is just for testing purposes, my aim with this was to make a Player Controller, not an actual game